m4ss1m0g/DockerCompose_SqlServer_AlwaysOn/README.md

 Contains scripts for creating a SqlServer AlwaysOn cluster with Docker.
 This script create two machine with SQL Server Developer Edition on the same docker subnet.
-Communications between the server is made by a shared certificate created on shared folder `/var/opt/mssql/shared`, same thing for the backup shared folder `/var/opt/mssql/backup`
+Communications between the server is made by a shared certificate created on shared folder `/var/opt/mssql/shared`, two server shared also backup folder `/var/opt/mssql/backup` required by the Always On.

 ## Install

 Clone repo and open a command prompt inside folder.

-Build image
+Build image, first time only

 ``` bash
 docker-compose build